shmcminn/AU-data-spring2021/README.md

 	* Covering the federal government with data
 * Lecture
 	* What the hell is an API?
-* Assignment
-	* Work on final project OR
-	* Extra credit data viz

 **Class 6: Story presentations/Deconstructing a story/Panel discussion (March 6)**